-The programmable euro is an innovative and digital form of the euro that is based on a DLT.
-It includes the euro as a stablecoin, tokenized commercial bank and e-money, or as a (DLT-based) CBDC.
-Primary benefits of a programmable euro are related to increased automation due to programmability, higher transaction speed, and lower counterparty risk.
+The programmable euro describes a form of the euro that allows programmable payments.
+It includes DLT-based forms of the euro, e.g., as a euro stablecoin, tokenized commercial bank money, tokenized e-money, or as a (DLT-based) CBDC.
+Primary benefits of such a form of the euro are related to increased automation, higher transaction speed, and lower counterparty risk.

 "The programmable euro will play a crucial role, especially for future business models in the field of Industry 4.0 and mobility.
 The underlying infrastructure could and should be developed in the short term by private companies in the financial sector."